PufferFinance/PufferPool/docs/PufferModuleManager.md

 # PufferModuleManager

-The `PufferModuleManager` contract serves as a factory and manager contract to faciliate restaking.
+The `PufferModuleManager` contract serves as a factory and manager contract to facilitate restaking.

 ## Factory
 `PufferModuleManager` is a factory contract for creating protocol-owned [`PufferModule`](./PufferModule.md) and [`RestakingOperator`](./RestakingOperator.md) contracts.